Information Bandwidth in Reinforcement Learning

 Information ceiling: $I(g; \pi^\star \mid \mathcal{H}) \leq 1$ bit

-Conclusion: Same as policy gradient!
-When there’s only terminal reward, actor-critic has no information advantage.
+Conclusion: Same as scalar advantage!
+When there’s only terminal reward, per-timestep formulations have no information advantage.

 Case 2: Dense Independent Rewards